Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Photometry and lightcurves

 \section{Photometry and lightcurves}

-Alongside the spectral evolution of the models, we examine the photometric evolution of the models in terms of broadband lightcurves (LCs).
+Alongside the emergent spectra, we examine the photometric evolution of the models in terms of broadband lightcurves (LCs).
 We conduct synthetic photometry on the spectra using the \textit{JWST} NIRCam and MIRI wide filters.
-Since we only consider our spectra from 1.2 $\mu$m onwards, we only use NIRCam filters with $\lambda_{\rm{ref}} > 1\, \mu$m, i.e. we start from the F115W filter.
-As with the model spectra, most of the model LCs evolve similarly to the `standard' $f_{\rm{dyn}} = 0.05$ model, which we present in Fig. \ref{fig:f005_LCs}.
-The exception to this is the $f_{\rm{dyn}} = 0.5$ model, the LCs of which we show in Fig. \ref{fig:f05_LCs}.
-The complete set of model LCs can be found in the supplementary material.
+Since we consider our spectra from 1.2 $\mu$m onwards, we only use NIRCam filters with $\lambda_{\rm{ref}} > 1\, \mu$m, i.e. we start from the F115W filter.
+Following from the spectra, most of the LCs evolve similarly.
+In order to examine the range of broadband LCs, we therefore show the $f_{\rm{dyn}} = 0.01,0.5$ models in Fig. \ref{fig:LCs}, both with $M_{\rm{ej}} = 0.05\,\Msol$ as most relevant for comparison to the \textit{Spitzer} Infra-Red Array Camera (IRAC) 3.6 and 4.5 $\mu$m band observations of AT2017gfo \citep[][]{Villar.etal:18,Kasliwal.etal:22} and the \textit{JWST} NIRcam observations of AT2023vfi \citep[][]{Levan.etal:24}.
+Following the reasoning in Section \ref{subsubsec:AT2023vfi}, we conduct synthetic photometry on the continuum-subtracted spectra of AT2023vfi in order to compare the line emission only, since we do not include continuua in our models.
+The synthetic magnitudes are scaled to 40~Mpc for consistency with our models and AT2017gfo.
+Note that at 61~d we only include photometry from the F277W band, as the redder bands are measuring solely continuum emission which we subtract from the observed spectrum.

-We begin by examining the broadband LCs of our $f_{\rm{dyn}} = 0.05$ model in Fig. \ref{fig:f005_LCs}, which shows the NIRCam LCs in the left-hand panels, and the MIRI LCs in the right-hand panels, with total ejecta mass decreasing from top to bottom row.
-Considering first the middle row, which corresponds to the `standard' model with $M_{\rm{ej}} = 0.01\, \Msol$, we see the general broadband LC trends that are found in most parts of the parameter space.
+We begin by examining the broadband LCs of our $f_{\rm{dyn}} = 0.01$ model in the left hand-panels of Fig. \ref{fig:LCs}, which show the general broadband LC trends that are found in most parts of the parameter space.
 Notably, we have the F444W band as the brightest of the NIR bands across the entire timespan, corresponding to the important emission of Se\,\textsc{iii} at 4.5 $\mu$m.
 Similarly, the F550W band in the MIR is the brightest likewise due to the Se\,\textsc{iii} emission at 5.7 $\mu$m.
 This is followed by the F770W and F1000W bands, corresponding to the Ni\,\textsc{iii} features at both locations respectively, the redder of which is blended with Ru\,\textsc{ii}, Ru\,\textsc{iii} and other diverse species with smaller contributions, as explored in Section \ref{subsec:MIRspec}.